serokell/blog-posts/typescript-for-haskellers/article.md

 f("5")(5) // true;
 ```

-As you may see in the last example, we can call the function `f` and return a function from it, applying in for the new argument.
+As you may see in the last example, we can call the function `f` and return a function that takes another argument.
 So, yes, we can implement some kind of currying through this.

-You can split type signature of the function from its implementation.
+You can split the type signature of the function from its implementation.
 Unfortunately, unnamed parameters are not supported, but you can set them as `_`.

 ```typescript